LinkPovilas/open-weather-map-e2e/README.md

 In my opinion, splitting by concern in this way allows us to have shorter, more focused tests without sacrificing test coverage.

+In the test that updates the API key name, it validates that the API key value remains unchanged and that there are no other entries with the same apiKey.

 ## API

 I chose to use the `URL()` constructor to have a flexible way to modify the API request URLs.